eddiechu-zz/Encrypt-Delete-Test/README.md

 # Which brand can really detect and stop ransomware encryption?

-That's why I develop this tool, not to replicate found malware, no signature, just do encrypt and delete.
+That's why I develop this tool, not to replicate found malware, no footprint in signature, just do encrypt and delete.

 I hope to find it.

 It is safe enough to run it on your working PC and server, let you see the fact in your environment.

 Luckly, I found few brands can do, and one can stop ransomware encryption initiated from remote PC via file share and RDP.
 Amazing!

+# Caution

+This tool encrypt most of office files under running folder and subfolder, you may create a temp folder like C:\Encrypt-Delete-Test\, save the tool to there, then run.